drozd324/GPU_Delaunay_Triangulation/thesis.typ

-	The goal of this project was to explore the Delaunay triangulations through both serial and parallel algorithms with the goal of presenting a easy to understand, sufficiently complex parallel algorithim designed with Nvidia's CUDA programming model for running software on their GPUs.
+	The goal of this project was to explore the Delaunay triangulations through both serial and parallel algorithms with the goal of presenting a easy to understand, sufficiently complex parallel algorithm designed with Nvidia's CUDA programming model for running software on their GPUs.
 ]